mixxxdj/manual/source/chapters/preferences.rst

 determine Mixxx's responsiveness and reliability.
 The optimal settings will vary based on your computer and hardware quality.

-If you are using a microphone, it is important to configure the :ref:`preferences-mic-monitor-mode`.

 For information about the different input and output options, refer to :ref:`getting-started-sound-io`.
 The :ref:`hardware` chapter explains different types of DJ hardware and how to set them up with the the input and output options.
+If you are using a microphone, refer to the :ref:`microphones` chapter.

 .. _preferences-audio-buffer: